carlosSimplicio/project-ideas/README.md

 - [ ] BarberShop agenda - a complete service for managing barbershop and related services schedules
 - [ ] Game mixing Lost Saga and Brawl Stars
 - [ ] Game that uses the webcam and you shoot with your fingers, like duck hunt.
+- [ ] Tool where i can save queries/requests that i use a lot and search them easily through FTS.
 ```